Qtum is a platform built for business, mixing the strength of bitcoin’s blockchain with Ethereum’s virtual machine.

 What’s next for Qtum?

-In the meantime, the success of Qtum also depends on investors who are willing to put money into the coin, to purchase QTUM and help the currency gain the value it needs to build momentum.
+In the meantime, the success of Qtum also depends on traders who are willing to put money into the coin, to purchase QTUM and help the currency gain the value it needs to build momentum.

 Frequently asked questions